HubTou/libGH/FIELDS.md

 sponsor | GH/sponsors/ACCOUNT

 ## personal accounts repositories
+A dictionary where the keys are the repositories names of a personal account.

 GitHub Data | libGitHub Field | Type | Required? | Comment
 --- | --- | --- | --- | ---